Switzerland has taken steps to improve the environmental performance of its agricultural,

 are areas of concern.
 As a major financial centre, Switzerland has a key role to play

-It evaluates progress towards sustainable development and green growth, with special
+towards sustainable development and green growth, with special features on: water

 “Switzerland is one of the greenest countries in terms of its energy supply, but unsustainable consumption patterns and biodiversity loss are driving down its environmental performance,” said OECD Deputy Secretary-General Masamichi Kono, presenting the Review in Bern.
 “As a world leader in research and innovation and a finance hub, Switzerland is in a good position to encourage climate finance and the development of green alternatives.”